Learning Outcomes

 Would the school authority likely owe a duty of care?

-Answer: Yes, likely.
+Yes, likely.
 The school authority exercises control over the children while they are under its supervision.
 If the school knew or ought to have known of the aggressive child's tendencies and the risk posed, it would likely owe a duty to take reasonable steps (positive action) to prevent such foreseeable harm occurring during supervised activities.
 Failure to adequately supervise could constitute a breach of this duty.

 Assumption of Responsibility

 A duty to act can arise where a defendant has voluntarily assumed responsibility for the claimant's safety or well-being, leading the claimant to rely on that assumption.
 This does not necessarily require a contract; the assumption can be express or implied by conduct.
+What matters is the defendant’s undertaking and the claimant’s reasonable reliance on it.

-Key Term: Assumption of Responsibility An exception to the rule on omissions where a defendant, through words or conduct, takes on a duty to exercise reasonable care for the claimant's welfare, and the claimant relies on this undertaking.
+An exception to the rule on omissions where a defendant, through words or conduct, takes on a duty to exercise reasonable care for the claimant's welfare, and the claimant relies on this undertaking.

 Key elements often include: